KBtechnologies/ATP/README.md

 I wanted to find a sleek and secure way to exchange private keys securely and conveniently between devices that only have a cameras and screens.
 - Said Keys exceeded the size of a QR Code, so I had to manually split and merge them, which was annoying me into "*weapons-grade boredom*".

-So I started this here
+So I started this here...

 ### Sensitive and Classified Information Exchange
 Not everything can or should be transfered in the open, or at least not in a way that makes it trivial to [eavesdrop](https://en.wikipedia.org/wiki/Eavesdropping) and/or [manipulate](https://en.wikipedia.org/wiki/Replay_attack) data being transfered.